From Ms. Brammer

 - Check in frequently to see how the list is evolving and how your child is prioritizing new tasks.

-Whether your child is practicing her second-grade spelling words or studying for a trigonometry test, it's important that she works on schoolwork in an area with limited distractions and interruptions.
+Whether your child is practicing her second-grade spelling words or studying for a trigonometry test, it is important that she works on schoolwork in an area with limited distractions and interruptions.

 Tips to help your child concentrate: